gaak99/oxly/README.md

 2b.
 If oxmerge finished with conflicts -- *BOOOO* -- choose one of the options output to resolve the conflict(s).

 3. Finally on Orgzly `Sync` (`Force Load` not necessary) to load merged/latest revision from Dropbox.
+This should be done before any other changes are saved to Dropbox.

 Congrats your file is merged.